Anushka-engg/MyDailyWork-Quiz/README.md

 # MyDailyWork-Quiz

-Task 2: Calculator
+Task 3: Quiz Website

 Features

-A functional calculator that performs basic arithmetic operations.
+A quiz website that allows users to answer a series of questions.
-Designed using HTML, CSS, and JavaScript for smooth user interaction.
+Built using HTML, CSS, and JavaScript for dynamic content rendering.
-Includes a clean and simple user interface.
+Tracks user scores and provides feedback after each quiz.